 The Rho Smile Train Triathlon, presented by Dr. Melissa C. Davidian, was the first triathlon in the world to benefit Smile Train - the world's largest cleft lip and palate charity.

 What makes this race special?
 We send 100% of the athlete registration fees to Smile Train.
-Since 2008, we've generated over $300,000 in donations our Smile Train!
-Register to run, give your time as a volunteer, buy some Smile Train Tri gear, or just make a donation.
+Since 2008, we've generated over $300,000 in donations to Smile Train!
+Help make a difference by registering to participate, giving your time as a volunteer, buying some Smile Train Tri gear, or just making a donation.
 It all helps make this event a success for everyone - but especially for Smile Train.